 These benefits have amazing flow-on effects to your daily life, as well as the sports you engage in.

-There are 2 main ways to integrate pilatesnow into your CrossFit routine:
+There are two ways you can integrate pilatesnow into your CrossFit routine:

 The benefits of a Private Pilates Class

 Private classes are perfect for individuals who: